 Okay, mates.
 Let’s pack up and start cruising while working!

 I was blown away by how much cruise ship captains earn.
 You know they have all the good things while sailing.

 After departure, they chat with the guests while enjoying an expensive bottle of wine.
 Yet, they earn so much more than other back-breaking, less glamorous ship types.

 Tanker ABs earn a slight difference on paper.
-With this data, we can conclude or at least have a slight idea on the differences of salaries on each ship type.
-But I believe ratings on cruise vessels can surpass others because of overtime, tips and extra services (if you know what I mean).
+With this data, we can conclude or at least have a slight idea of the differences in salaries on each ship type.

-If you want a career on board, I suggest going on with cruise or passenger ships.
-They have higher pay, nice travels, more people and good food.
-On top of that, they also earn bigger than other less exciting vessels.
+If you want a career on board, I suggest going on cruise or passenger ships.
+They have higher pay, nice voyages, more people, and good food.
+On top of that, they also earn more than other less exciting vessels.